tyrdare/D2SS/README.rst

     csv

-These python dependiencies are loaded when needed based on the db type and output type requested.
+These python dependencies are loaded when needed based on the db type and output type requested.
 If you're only going to use Oracle databases and Excel spreadsheets, you only need to install cx_Oracle and xlsxwriter on your system.